simonava5/Final-Project-for-Programming-and-Scripting/README.md

 **Line 25**

-For a summary of the data set including the count, mean, standard deviation and percentiles of each column, I used following code:
+For a statistical summary of the data set including the count, mean, standard deviation and percentiles of each column, I used following code:

 ```data.describe()```